anisbet/oclc3/Readme.md

 There are two ways to maintain holdings at OCLC, [batch process](#batch-process) and [web services](#worldcat-metadata-web-service).

+Edmonton Public Library (EPL) has decided to move from an automated batch process to the web service.
+Web services are faster, and offer feedback useful for synchronizing titles between the local library and OCLC.

+Here are some strategies a library can use to maintain holdings.
+1) Wipe the slate clean.
+The library removes all its records from OCLC and repopulates them with their current titles.
+OCLC refers to this as [reclamation](#oclc3-reclamation).
+2) Incremental updates.
+The library opts to send periodic updates of catalog additions and deletions.
+3) A combo of 1 and 2.
+The library sends weekly updates, and annually performs a reclamation.
+I would recommend this option and time frame for a large library.

+This appliction can do much of the heavy lifting for any of these strategies.
+It is designed to be [automated](#automation), but has some [limitations](#limitations) based on the current level of development.

+# Automation
+The application can perform the following operations unattended.
+1) Read catalog records in SirsiDynix's flat format, which then can be used with or instead of a `--local` file.
+2) Read the OCLC report if it is [converted from XSLX to CSV](#hints-for-oclc-report-of-holdings).

+# Limitations
+Currently `oclc.py` has the following limitations.
+1) OCLC report generation.
+It should be feasible to set up, run, and collect the OCLC report of holdings, but that work is out of scope for now.
+The report must be generated through the portal, downloaded, and converted to CSV.
+2) The remote lists may be CSV or a standard list of OCLC numbers.
+[There is some flexibility in parsing lists](#example-of-a-number-list).
+3) Updating local records between OCLC and the library.
+Many records supplied by vendors don't include OCLC numbers.
+Those records need to be converted into OCLC XML and submitted. **It isn't known at this time if the response includes a useful number that can be added to the local record so it can be maintained.**

+## Hints for OCLC Report of Holdings
+1) Open the `xsls` in `OpenOffice` sheets or `excel` as a **fixed width** document.
+2) Save as `csv` to file .
+3) Use `oclc.py`'s --csv switch to read the report.
+It will be used with or in lieu of a `--remote` list.
 ### Batch Process
 Previously our library used a batch process.
 A script ran weekly and collected all the added and modified records from the previous week, formatted them into MARC, and uploaded them to an SFTP site.
 One challenge of this process is identifying what records have been deleted since they are no longer in the catalog.
 An additional challenge is that OCLC regularly updates their catalog numbers, and there was no way to feedback this information to the ILS.